afchamis21/afchamis21/README.md

 - 📫 How to reach me: andrechamis21.dev@gmail.com
 - ⚡ Fun fact: I'm also a drummer

-I've been studying programming for about a year, learned a great deal of python. but I still have to learn Flask or Django since I decided to switch my attention to JavaScript, React and Node.JS in order to become a Web Developer
+I've been studying programming for about a year, learned a great deal of python. but I still have to learn Flask or Django since I decided to switch my attention to JavaScript, React and Node.JS

 ## ⚙️ GitHub Alanytics
 <div align="center" dir="auto">